Code-Institute-Submissions/milestone_2_rpoas/README.md

 ### Home Page
-x Add Gallery of committee members x Hover over/Click on faces for more info
+x Add Gallery of committee members x Hover over/Click on faces for more info x Call to action signup
-- Call to action signup
+- change grid for photo

 ### Sign Up
 x Form